lilianngweta/aligners/README.md

  Install all the required packages listed in ```requirements.txt```.

 ## Demo
- A simple demo to illustrate how to use a trained aligner to align a response can be found in the Jupyter notebook ```./simple-demo.ipynb```.
+ A simple demo to illustrate how to use a trained aligner to align responses can be found in the ```./simple-demo.ipynb``` notebook.

 ## 1. Synthetic data generation
 ### Instructions